Energy policy of Canada: National Energy Program (1980-1985)

 The National Energy Program had a number of other flaws.
 It was based on a world price steadily increasing to $100 per barrel.
 The world oil price declined to as little as $10 per barrel in the years following.
 Since the federal government based its spending on the larger figure, the result was that it spent a great deal of money on subsidies that could not be recovered in taxes on production.
 Furthermore, due to proximity to the U.S. market companies had opportunities to make money by playing differentials in prices.
 For instance, refiners in Eastern Canada would import oil subsidized down to half the world price, refine it into products, and export the products to the U.S. at full world price.
 Airlines flying between Europe and the U.S. via the polar route would take off with as little fuel as possible, and stop briefly in Canada to fill up before continuing on to their destination.
 Trucking companies operating between locations in the Northern U.S. would detour their trucks through Canada to refuel.
 None of these transactions was illegal, or even unusual considering the integrated nature of the economies, but all had the effect of transferring billions of Canadian tax dollars to the balance sheets of (mostly foreign owned) companies.
 A third flaw was that the NEP assumed that future oil discoveries would be made in areas under federal jurisdiction, such as the Arctic and offshore.
 As it turned out, most of the major oil discoveries in Canada had already been made, and the subsidies given by the federal government to companies exploring in federal jurisdiction were not productive.
 All of these flaws resulted in large, and unexpected, increases in the federal budget deficit.

 The final result of the NEP was that the federal government failed to keep fuel prices low while incurring financial losses.
 In the subsequent election in 1984, the governing Liberal party was defeated.
-The winning Progressive Conservative party dismantled the policy two and a half years after its election.
+The winning Progressive Conservative party dismantled the policy a year after its election.